rohanpadhye/FuzzFactory/README.md

 ## How does FuzzFactory work?

 FuzzFactory exposes an API (see `include/waypoints.h`) between the fuzzing algorithm and the test program.
 The test program can provide custom domain-specific feedback from test execution as *key-value pairs*, and specify how such feedback should be aggregated across multiple inputs by choosing a *reducer function*.
 The aggregated feedback is used to decide if a given input should be considered a waypoint.
-The calls to the API can be injected either by modifying a test program by hand, or by inserting appropriate instrumentation in the test program.
+The calls to the API can be injected either by modifying a test program by hand, or by inserting appropriate instrumentation in the test program at compile-time.

 ## Why is FuzzFactory useful?